-When planning for pregnancy one could take a similar approach to someone awaiting knee surgery and advised by their surgeon to strengthen their thigh as much as possible to aid their recovery post operatively.
-Getting yourself in the best possible physical condition prior to having a baby could be of benefit to you in many ways during the pregnancy.
-Not only during pregnancy but after birth it will probably aid in a much faster recovery in getting back to your pre-baby level.
+When planning for pregnancy one could take a similar approach to someone awaiting knee surgery.
+Being advised by their surgeon to strengthen their thigh muscles as much as possible.
+Doing so in an attempt to aid their recovery post operatively.
+Getting in the best possible physical condition prior to falling pregnant could be of benefit to you in many ways during pregnancy.
+And not only during pregnancy, but after birth being in great shape will most likely aid in a faster recovery getting back to pre-baby levels.

-When planning on falling pregnant it would be sensible to put some consideration into your health and think about some preventative back pain management such as:
+As a result when planning on falling pregnant, it would be sensible to put some consideration into your health.
+Thinking about undergoing some preventative back pain management, including:

 • Strengthening your spine.

 Working on the above before trying to fall pregnant may well reduce any back pain during pregnancy.
-Seeing your local physiotherapist and having them assess you and your spine is a good way to highlight risk factors and create a program of things to work on.
+Seeing your local physiotherapist and having them assess you and your spine is potentially a great way to highlight risk factors.
+A physio can help you create a program of things for you to work on.

 High Heels And Pregnancy

-Obviously high heeled shoes get a bit of stick from the medical fraternity, and during the second and third trimester I would generally suggest not to wear high heels.
-As your centre of gravity starts to shift with the increasing baby weight and wearing high heels would further accentuate this shift and exaggerate the arch in your lower back adding further stain.
-This may well increase the likelihood of back pain in your already struggling spine.
+High heeled shoes get a bit of stick from the medical fraternity.
+During the second and third trimester I would generally suggest not to wear high heels.
+As your centre of gravity starts to shift with the increasing baby weight, the wearing of high heels further accentuates this shift.
+Ultimately exaggerating the arch in your lower back, potentially adding further stain with prolonged walking and standing postures.
+This may well increase the likelihood of back pain, in your already struggling spine.

 Pregnancy And Bra Fitting

-Wearing a supportive and correctly fitted bra during pregnancy is very important, obviously with pregnancy your breast size changes and the right bra will help reduce strain on your upper back, neck and shoulders.
-A fitted bra will help keep your shoulders back and stop your chin from poking forwards which can be responsible for causing upper back pain and neck pain.
-Try visiting “More Than A Handful” specialists in bras and maternity fittings on Druitt St in Sydney CBD if you wanted to be fitted for the right maternity bra.
+Wearing a supportive and correctly fitted bra during pregnancy is very important.
+Generally with pregnancy your breast size changes, the right bra will help reduce strain on your upper back, neck and shoulders.
+A fitted bra can help keep your shoulders back and stop your chin from poking forwards.
+These postures can be responsible for causing some women considerable upper back pain and neck pain.
+Try visiting “More Than A Handful” specialists in bras and maternity fittings on Druitt St in Sydney CBD.
+The specialize fitting their customers in the right maternity bra.

-Money spent on a pair of supportive shoes and correctly fitted bras is money well spent and may help reduce back and neck pain and actually end up saving you money in the long run with reduced need for spending on massages or trips to see your physiotherapist because of back pain.
+Money spent on a pair of supportive shoes and a few correctly fitted bras is money well spent.
+These investments may well help reduce back and neck pain and even end up saving you money in the long run.
+Saving you the costs associated with getting massages or trips to see your physiotherapist because of back pain.

 Pregnancy And Back Pain Braces

-There are a number of different braces on the market from ones designed to help support a growing tummy, pelvic stability belts that hold tight around the pelvis to stabilize the sacroiliac joints or back braces that support a sore back.
-Your midwife or Doctor are likely advise on which brace may be the most appropriate for your specific situation otherwise your local physiotherapist can always help point you in the right direction.
+There are a number of different braces on the market, ranging from braces designed to help support a growing tummy.
+Pelvic stability belts that hold tight around the pelvis to stabilize the sacroiliac joints.
+And back braces designed to help support a sore back.
+Your midwife, or Doctor are likely advise on which brace may be the most appropriate for your specific situation.
+Otherwise your local physiotherapist can always help point you in the right direction.